Top 20 questions about veganism

 There would be much more land available for reserves because most of it is used to grow crops for fattening animals at present.
 Also, there would be more space for forests and woods and other wildlife reservations where genuinely wild British species of animal and plants could flourish.
 In other countries we could encourage the breeding of our farm animal's wild ancestors - the wild pig, turkeys and jungle fowl (the forerunner of the battery hen) by stopping the destruction of their homes.

 Many people forget that all farmed animals have been bred from wild animals – and that their natural ancestors need preserving.

-In a vegetarian world animals would not be kept for profit and greed but would be allowed to exist in their natural state and live their life in freedom.
+In a vegan world animals would not be kept for profit and greed but would be allowed to exist in their natural state and live their life in freedom.

 As we’ve just seen, it isn’t.
 Humans have only eaten meat in relatively recent evolutionary history and then only through the use of tools like spears and fire.
 Only when we started farming (hardly natural!) did meat become even a regular part of most human beings’ diets and eating meat on a daily basis is very recent - since the advent of factory farming after the Second World War.
 This brought the cost of rearing animals down and the meat eating explosion was the result.
 In 1946, for example, the number of poultry eaten in Britain was 31.9 million and in 2001 it was over 800 million.
 And what’s natural about factory farming, live exports and slaughterhouses?

 Animals do lots of things we don’t do and wouldn’t do!
 Anyway, we shouldn’t kill because we have a choice.
 Lions and tigers etc have to kill to survive (they are known as obligate carnivores): we don’t.
 Animals can only follow their instincts but we human beings can think about the consequences of our actions.
 We can recognise the suffering of other animals and we can choose not to inflict it on them.
 If we choose to make them suffer, what does that say about the human race?